Jio, Airtel add mobile subscribers in July, VIL loses 14.3 lakh users: Trai data | Business

 - India

-India's largest telecom operator Reliance Jio added mobile subscribers at a scorching pace in July, and Airtel also spruced up its user tally, even as Vodafone Idea lost 14.3 lakh customers, according to the latest data from regulator Trai.
+India's largest telecom operator Reliance Jio added mobile subscribers at a scorching pace in July, outpacing rivals, and Airtel also spruced up its user tally, even as Vodafone Idea lost 14.3 lakh customers, according to data released by regulator Trai on Thursday.

 Reliance Jio gained 65.1 lakh subscribers in July cementing its market lead, while Bharti Airtel added 19.42 lakh customers during the month.

-Riding on the massive subscriber gains, the wireless user base of Jio swelled to 44.32 crore in July, according to monthly subscriber data released by the Telecom Regulatory Authority of India (Trai).
+Riding on the massive subscriber gains, the wireless user base of Jio swelled to 44.32 crores in July, according to monthly subscriber data by the Telecom Regulatory Authority of India (Trai).

+Among the private operators, Jio was the only telco that added rural subscribers during the month (34.8 lakh).

-Airtel's subscriber count rose to 35.40 crore in July.
-Vodafone Idea lost 14.3 lakh wireless users during July, as its subscriber count slipped to 27.19 crore.
+Vodafone Idea, which got a fresh lease of life with a new telecom package announced recently, lost 14.3 lakh, wireless users, during July, as its subscriber count slipped to 27.19 crores.

+Vodafone Idea, MD and CEO, Ravinder Takkar told PTI recently that the company is focused sharply on its strategy, supporting customers, competitiveness, and brand, and with those as well as investments being made, things will certainly fall into place.

+He exuded confidence that with strategy in place, the market share declines will be arrested in due course.

 The measures, aimed at providing relief to companies like Vodafone Idea Ltd (VIL) that have to pay thousands of crores in unprovisioned past statutory dues, also include the scrapping of spectrum usage charge (SUC) for airwaves acquired in future auctions.